 - With the mixer in action add the mascarpone cheese little by little amalgamating it very well to avoid lumps.

-- In a clean bowl whip the egg whites, then incorporate them to the mixture of mascarpone cream with a spatula from top to bottom until you get a smooth cream.
+- In a clean bowl whip the egg whites, then incorporate them into the mixture of mascarpone cream with a spatula from top to bottom until you get a smooth cream.

 - Dust with unsweetened cocoa powder.